awarebayes/RecNN/readme.md

 - New datasets will be added in the future.

-- SOTA optimizers (RAdam, LookAhead, Ranger) come pre-packaged.

 ## 📚 Medium Articles

 The repo consists of two parts: the library (./recnn), and the playground (./examples) where I explain how to work with certain things.

  -  Pretty much what you need to get started with this library if you know recommenders but don't know much about reinforcement learning:

 <p align="center">